CeaselessVoid/PCB-BOARD-PROJECT/Hyperlinks and info dump.md

 This section just has links to datasheets and any other valuable info for the project.
-(Will try my best to keep it neat)
+(Will try my best to keep it neat).
+It seems the hyperlinks to JLCPCB require a page refresh to show the data.

 1. INA219:

 i) INA219AIDR:
  - https://jlcpcb.com/api/file/downloadByFileSystemAccessId/8559701789747400704 (Datasheet)
  - https://jlcpcb.com/parts/componentSearch?searchTxt=INA219 (JLCPCB page)